Sustainability, Entrepreneurship, Creativity: How do the cross-cutting themes affect your teaching at Aalto University?

 Nurturing creativity in teams and individually

-Ability to provide alternative framings and seek for novel perspectives.
+Ability to provide alternative framings and seek novel perspectives.
 Ability to participate in and facilitate creative processes and to collaborate across disciplines.

 Meeri Karvinen

-Aalto Co-Educator team (ACE)
+Aalto Co-Educator Team (ACE)

 All Aalto graduates should have the capability to analyse and tackle complex sustainability challenges especially related to their own field, and to grasp opportunities for making a change.